 One of the best routes to secure funding for public engagement activities is by requesting funds when writing research grants.

-Pathways to Impact represent a good opportunity to provide upfront financial support for public engagement.
+UKRI grants represent a good opportunity to provide upfront financial support for public engagement.
 Securing funding in advance benefits everyone; supporting planning and increasing the chance of delivering public engagement activity with greater impact.
-You may find UKRI's Pathways to Impact case studies useful.
+You may find UKRI's Impact case studies pages useful.

 This process asks researchers to integrate the public engagement activity with their research outcomes.
 This integrated approach is a central principle of the assessment of impact in the Research Excellence Framework (REF).